carineribeirost/bioemu-sidechain-benchmark/README.md

 ## Motivation

-BioEmu generates high-quality backbone conformational ensembles from sequence, but its built-in post-processing (HPacker + OpenMM with amber99sb) is one of many possible choices for sidechain placement and refinement.
-This pipeline explores whether a different combination — FlowPacker for sidechains and GROMACS for explicit-solvent MD (with CHARMM36) — produces comparable or better results.
-It also provides a framework for benchmarking additional sidechain packers and force fields in the future.

 As demonstrated by Lewis et al. [(bioRxiv, 2024)](https://doi.org/10.1101/2024.12.05.626885), BioEmu samples functionally relevant conformational changes including large-scale domain motions, local unfolding, and formation of cryptic binding pockets not visible in static crystal structures.
 The authors highlight potential applications in the identification of binding pockets and allosteric mechanisms in drug discovery, and generation of ensembles for dynamical protein design.

 ## How It Works